Leerahh/era5vis/self_report_lina.md

 At the beginning of the project, I struggled with using GitHub, as this was my first experience working with the platform.
 I was unable to set up GitHub Desktop in a timely manner and therefore decided to work locally on the package, manually re-uploading my changes to the repository.
 Only later, as I became more familiar with GitHub, did I realize that this workflow was highly inefficient, since repeatedly re-downloading and reinstalling the package was time-consuming and inconvenient.

-From a programming perspective, the most challenging task was implementing the Skew-T plotting option within the cli.py module.
-In particular, defining all necessary command-line arguments and linking them correctly to the updated config.yaml file proved to be complex.
-This part of the implementation became somewhat chaotic due to my own mistakes, which also required frequent adjustments to the test suite—especially test_cli.py—to keep everything consistent.
+From a programming perspective, the most challenging task was implementing the Skew-T plotting option within the `cli.py` module.
+In particular, defining all necessary command-line arguments and linking them correctly to the updated `config.yaml` file proved to be complex.
+This part of the implementation became somewhat chaotic due to my own mistakes, which also required frequent adjustments to the test suite — especially `test_cli.py` — to keep everything consistent.

 Overall, I am convinced that I learned a lot during the project phase, ranging from programming in a more structured manner, to properly documenting code and functions, and to understanding the interconnections within the package.